ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 [iocuser@host:e3-stream]$ make existent
 ```

-The output shows all of the installed version(s) of the *StreamDevice* modules within the current e3 environement:
+The output shows all of the installed version(s) of the *StreamDevice* modules within the current e3 environment:

 ```console
 /epics/base-7.0.5/require/3.4.1/siteMods/stream